lamm-mit/MARS/README.md

 python scripts/run_mars.py --override config/overrides/downloaded_KGs.yaml
 ```

-**ChromaDB vector databases** — the four RAG corpora (PFAS literature, patent corpus, material database, manufacturing textbooks) used in the paper cannot be redistributed, as they were built from source documents whose licensing does not permit redistribution of derived works.
+**ChromaDB vector databases** — four RAG corpora (PFAS literature, patent corpus, material database, manufacturing textbooks) are used in the paper.
+DOIs and references used for the vector databases and internal material database are available upon request.
 The pipeline can be run with user-constructed ChromaDBs; `data/README.md` documents the full build pipeline.
 The downloaded knowledge graphs alone are not necessarily enough for producing comparable results.

 ---